 Paralegals are highly respected and valued in the legal profession.
 They enjoy a high rate of job satisfaction while working in an environment that is fast-paced and professional.
 Paralegals play a vital role in providing legal services under the supervision and direction of an attorney.
 Note: Paralegals cannot provide legal advice except as directed by an attorney nor can they establish a client/business relationship or represent a client.

 This Paralegal Certificate program provides students with upper-division coursework that is current and focuses on the practical application of substantive law while encouraging critical thinking, ethical conduct and social responsibility.
-Students enrolled in the certificate program may apply to the Bachelor of Arts in Legal Studies at any time.
+The legal specialty coursework prepares students to draft legal documents, interview clients, conduct legal research and analysis, and use current legal technology to make them highly marketable upon graduation.

 Our curriculum complies with California Business and Professions code sections 6450 through 6456 requiring paralegals to be educated at an accredited institution offering a minimum of 37 quarter units of legal specialty coursework.